Unearth a Story banner with dinosaurs reading in a jungle opening

 Volunteering at GLADL this Summer

-To begin volunteering, please print off our Volunteer Information Form and return it to the library or email it to admin@gladl.org
+To begin volunteering, please complete our Volunteer Information Form and Emergency Contact Form.
+You may also print off our Volunteer Information Form and return it to the library or email it to admin@gladl.org

 For more information about volunteer opportunities, please contact us at outreach@gladl.org.